rohitgeddam/FindMyRoomie/README.md

 # FindMyRoomie 👯‍♂️

+FindMyRoomie is a Web Application created by NC State students that allows anyone (literally anyone) to find roomates of their preference.
+The software has functionalities that allows you to filter your ideal roommate.
+But if that is too much work for you, we also provide roommate suggestions based on your preferences!

+The components of the application include:
+1. SignUp - Allows new users to register to our roommate finding portal.
+2. LogIn - Allows existing users to continue their roommate search.
+3. Homepage - A page that has a happy Mr. and Mrs. Wolf in the background, just like you and your roommate should be.
+4. My Profile - Allows you to express a little about who you are, and what you want from your roommate.
+5. Find people - Lists the people who are looking for roommates just like you.
+The "Wolf Filter" lets you to filter candidates based on your preferences.
+6. My room - Lists your roommates (feature not available yet), and also provides suggestions based on your preferences.

 (Write about problem statement and aim.
 Provide a clear, high-level overview of the software.
 Describe the type of user who should use your software. make note that the software is available for free).

 ## Software commands and functions